Dozens die in Ukraine in street battles, Donetsk shelling

 The forces of the Western-backed Kiev government are steadily gaining the upper hand over the separatists in Russian-speaking eastern Ukraine and are tightening the noose around the main rebel bastions of Donetsk and Luhansk.

-Reuters reporters in Donetsk said mortar rounds had struck Chelyuskintsev Street in the north of the city, a few km (miles) from the frontline of the conflict, shattering the windows of several five-storey apartment buildings and shearing off the branches of trees and downing power lines.
+Reuters reporters in Donetsk said mortar bombs had struck Chelyuskintsev Street in the north of the city, a few km (miles) from the frontline of the conflict, shattering the windows of several five-floor apartment buildings and shearing off the branches of trees and downing power lines.

-The attack left large craters in the street and a metre-wide hole in the first floor of one of the apartment buildings.

 "The Ukrainian army or whoever they are – they’re bombing us again.
 I've lived in the apartment building my entire life and now they want to take everything I have.
 There is nothing left to lose here in this city," said Nina, 52.